leandromoreira/digital_video_introduction/README.md

 ![ball 1](/i/smw_background_ball_1.png "ball 1") ![ball 2](/i/smw_background_ball_2.png "ball 2") ![ball 3](/i/smw_background_ball_3.png "ball 3")
 ![ball 4](/i/smw_background_ball_4.png "ball 4")

 We can see **lots of repetitions** within frames like **the blue background**, it doesn't change from frame 0 to frame 3.
-To tackle this problem we can **abstractly categorize** them as a three types of frames.
+To tackle this problem we can **abstractly categorize** them as three types of frames.

 ### I Frame (intra, keyframe)